“What makes a traitor so reviled, effective, and dangerous is that you do not suspect them.”

 So much for the longevity of that secret.

-An assassin, brought from around the world for her, within days of her presentation.
+An assassin, brought from around the world to kill her, within nights of her presentation.

 GM: “From whom did Alamut receive her contract?” inquires Maldonato.